sujansince2003/EpicEvents-A-Event-Booking-site/README.md

    - To stop the development server, go to the terminal where the server is running and press `Ctrl + C`.

 7. **Build the app for production (optional)**:
-   - When you're ready to deploy the app, you can create an optimized production build using:
-     - If using npm:
+   - When you're ready to deploy the app, you can create an optimized production build using: - If using npm:
-       ```bash
+     `bash
        npm run build
-       ```
-     - If using Yarn:
+       ` - If using Yarn:
      `bash
 yarn build
 `
      This command will create a `build` folder containing optimized static files ready to be deployed to a web server.

 That's it!
 You should now have your React app up and running on your local machine.